So many companies are preparing to set up Google Analytics 4 over the next 9 months.

 - What you need to plan and prepare before getting started

-- 15 settings to review as you prepare GA4 properties, data streams, and data collections
+- 15 settings to review as you review or reset GA4 properties, data streams, and data collections

 - Tips for setting up event and conversion tracking